 Begin by carefully pulling the stitches out of the back of the necktie.
 Most ties are basted together and the stitches should come out easily.
 Open up and continue unpicking the tie down to the point.

 Next remove all of the interfacing and press the fabric from the front of the tie well.
 You’ll need some steam to get it to lay flat again.

 Step Two: Cut your pieces and apply the interfacing

 From the tie, cut a piece that is 10” wide and 7” tall.
 Start measuring 10” from the widest part of the fabric.
 You can adjust the size if you need to based on the size of your tie, but this is pretty standard.

-Now cut the shape flex into 2 10” x 7” pieces and iron onto the back of the 2 pieces cut from the tie.
+Iron the Shape-Flex interfacing onto the back of the 2 pieces cut from the tie.

-Cut out 2 pieces from your fat quarter that are 10” x 7”.
-Iron fusible fleece onto the back of these two pieces.
+Iron fusible fleece onto the back of two fabric lining pieces.

 Cut from the tie another piece of fabric that is 3” x 5”.
 Fold the fabric in half lengthwise and press.
 Open up and turn under each long end 1/4” and press.

 Cut this piece in half lengthwise so that you have 2 folded pieces.